This course is designed to enable you to become a successful teacher of design and technology.

 Progress is monitored by subject mentors and SCITT moderation will take place throughout the year.
 Trainees reflect on progress on a weekly basis, culminating in termly written reports produced jointly with mentors.

-Throughout the course, trainees engage with professional development training, this training takes an evidence-informed approach to teaching and learning.
+Throughout the course, trainees engage with professional development training, which takes an evidence-informed approach to teaching and learning.
 Whilst the majority of training takes place at Altrincham Grammar School for Girls, some training will take place in partner schools across Greater Manchester and Lancashire.

 Applicants enrolled on the PGCE programme are expected to complete four written assignments leading to 60 M level credits.